Home

 The-10th-Victimicon

 Many have debated on where this killer got the inspiration to give himself such a moniker, in hopes it may provide a clue.
 Some have suggested a 1939 Charlie Chan film (Charlie Chan at Treasure Island) in which Chan is pitted against the notorious Dr. Zodiac, a San Francisco charlatan medium who operates a vast net of blackmail.
 Since The ZODIAC is playing a game, another suggestion is that he is inspired by a book and movie The 10th Victim, which portrays a futuristic society in which there is the hunter and the hunted in a genuine deadly game allowed by law.
-Ricardo Gomez has uncovered that a variation of such a game, minus real life death, of course, was actually played on universities in Illinois in the 1960s.
+Ricardo Gomez has uncovered that a variation of such a game, minus real life death of course, was actually played on universities in Illinois in the 1960s.
 The “hunter” would win by slipping a little note to his unsuspecting victim: “This is the hunter speaking: you are dead.”
-The paperback version of the book features prominently on the cover the same cross hairs used by ZODIAC.
+The paperback version of the book features prominently on the cover the same crosshair used by ZODIAC.

 Then September 27 came around.
 It was the end of the month, but Lake Berryessa was far away.